 Project: Modelling river ice processes along the Saskatchewan River

 Project: Winter limnology study of selected reservoirs in Saskatchewan

 Project: Modelling temperature and salinity stratification in reservoirs

 Project: Analysing remote sensing data with ArcGIS to determine geomorphological changes or rivers

 Associate Professor, Department of Educational Foundations, College of Education; Associate Professor, SENS; Director, Sustainability Education Research Institute

 Skills Required: Very good English reading and writing skills; fluency in French is an asset.
 Excellent interpersonal and communication skills (written and verbal); ability to work productively, both individually and in groups; ability to work independently and efficiently; strong time management skills.
-Experience and familiarity with discourse analysis and critical policy analysis and familiarity with analyzing qualitative data using NVivo 10 is a major asset.
+Experience and familiarity with discourse analysis and critical policy analysis and familiarity with analyzing qualitative data using NVivo 10 is also an asset.

 |Assistant professor, SENS; Assistant professor, Department of Biology, College of Arts and Science

 Project: The impact of neonicotinoid insecticides on wetland invertebrates